eth-cscs/spack-batteries-included/README.md

 Note: libfuse3 is supported too, but I have to polish the build script a bit.

+TODO: The [AppRun](bootstrap-spack/AppRun) file should be replaced with a static executable, as it currently adds a dependency on `sh` and `readlink`.

 ## How does it work?
 `spack.x` consists of a slightly hacked version of the AppImage runtime concatenated with a big squashfs file which includes `binutils`, `bzip2`, `clingo`, `curl`, `file`,